Food for the Backcountry

 - I used to buy prepackaged oatmeal but have gone to making my own with rolled oats, brown sugar, dried fruit, and walnuts.

-- Since I don’t do eggs back there I supplement it with a protein shake.
-This is also why I like to bring a bottle in the backcountry as trying to put gatorade and protein powder in a bladder is messy.
+- Protein is hard to get so I supplement with a shake.
+This is also why I like to bring a bottle in the backcountry as trying to mix drinks in a bladder is messy.

 - Pretty much always do a dehydrated meal for dinner, mountain house is my go to but I really enjoy the packit gourmet.